dashodanger/fmcomposer/README.md

 The audio engine is written in pure C and was optimized for lowest CPU usage possible (cache-friendly structures, loops on small data sets, no function calls in critical parts, taking advantage of unsigned int wrapping for phase accumulators and so on).
 A part of the optimization relies on the use of FISTP instruction instead of the standard C ftol() for int/float conversions.

-FM Composer uses its own binary format, FMCI for storing instruments and .FMCS for the songs .
-They use LZ4 compression (https://github.com/lz4/lz4).
+FM Composer uses its own binary format, FMCI for storing instruments and .FMCS for the songs.

 # Compiling
 For Unix builds, you'll need the following additional development libraries :